logo and images of Spain

 The Albufera Natural Park runs virtually from the outskirts of Valencia, 27 Km down to cullera and extends upto 12 Km inland from the Costa del Azahar coastline, covering a total of 21,000Ha.

-The parks main feature is a freshwater lagoon surrounded by wetlands and paddyfields, since the introduction of rice growing in the 18th century, this has traditionally been an important rice growing area for that famous Valencian dish, paella.
+The parks main feature is a freshwater lagoon (the largest in Spain) surrounded by wetlands and paddyfields.
+Since the introduction of rice growing in the 18th century, this has traditionally been an important rice growing area for that famous Valencian dish, paella, and for fishing.

 The lagoon also provides important habitats for plants birds and fish.

-Scattered amongst the march area are a number of freshwater springs or Ullals, often releasing water of very high quality.
+Scattered amongst the marsh areas are a number of freshwater springs or Ullals, often releasing water of very high quality.

 Boat trips are available on the lagoon, starting from El Saler and El Palmar, in traditional wooden boats which would once have been used to bring the rice harvest home.